catharinadepari/essay/README.md

 <img src="img/basemap.png" width='900'><br>

 ### C. Maps and Tile Layers<br>
-There are five thematic maps used in this web map :
+There are **five thematic maps** used in this web map :
 1. types of federal and oil gas leases map (minimum bids, noncompetitively bids, under Trump administration)
 2. dinosaur national monument map
 3. priority sage-grouse habitat map
 4. red-desert to hoback migration map in Southern Wyoming/mule deer migration corridor
 5. federal oil and gas leases still available to buy noncompetitively.<br>

 The web developer used basemap tile and layers from ESRI.
-The scrip tag refering to **`esri`** in this web map is:
+The scrip tag used by the developers is:
 <br>
 ```
 <script type="text/javascript" charset="utf-8" src="https://js.arcgis.com/4.15/esri/layers/TileLayer.js"
 ```
 <br>

-The interactive elements used by the web map developers include:
+The **`interactive elements`** used by the web map's developers include:
 1. Interactive Map View
 - the controlable zoom-in and zoom-out
 - the GeoJson event where a layer will appear on certain pages, overlaying the visited page/map.
 For instance, when we scroll down the Dinosaur National Monument page, the federal oil and gas leased lands will appear and overlay the existing map of the Dinosaur National Monument map.